Searching for the Sun

 When I got to the caching event, I felt a bit inadequate with my “prosumer” handheld camera.
 Everyone else seemed to have some expensive kit on show.
-I managed to get a couple of decent photos though, a couple of which involved the use of someone else’s black filter.
+I managed to get a couple of decent photos though.
+A couple of which involved the use of someone else’s black filter.
 I quite like the ones through the clouds with the slight rainbow effect.

-Once the caching event was done I headed off for my caching walk I scooted over towards Haynes to finish of the “Between Hare and There” series that I’d started earlier in the year.
+Once the caching event was done I headed off for my caching walk I scooted over towards Haynes to finish off the “Between Hare and There” series that I’d started earlier in the year.
 On the previous visit I’d left a chunk of about 20 caches at the north end and a little grouping of 7 or so at the south end.

 During the walk the weather had cleared up from the initial grey start to the day, and I managed to find myself with a couple of very good shots over the Bedfordshire countryside, including a great view down a hill and towards the massive Cardington Sheds.